alexandrainst/fresco-stat/README.md

     * QR-algorithm for eigenvalue computation
     * QR-decomposition
 1. [Machine learning](src/main/java/dk/alexandra/fresco/stat/MachineLearning.java)
-    * Logistic regression via gradient descent
+    * Logistic regression with gradient descent
     * Multilayer perceptron
 1. [Filtered statistics](src/main/java/dk/alexandra/fresco/stat/FilteredStatistics.java)
     * Same as <b>Statistics</b> but with the option of obliviously filtering what samples from a data set will be used in an analysis.